brimdata/zed/docs/data-model/zjson.md

 #### Map Type

-A Zed map type is defined by a JSON object of the form
+A map type is defined by a JSON object of the form
 ```
 {
   id: <number>,